 U.S. citizen or resident alien.
-If you are a U.S. citizen or resident alien and also a bona fide resident of Puerto Rico during the entire tax year, you generally must file the following returns.
+If you are a U.S. citizen or resident alien and also a bona fide resident of Puerto Rico during the entire tax year, you generally must file the following re-

 - · A Puerto Rican tax return reporting income from worldwide sources.
-If you report U.S. source income on your Puerto Rican tax return, you can claim a credit against your Puerto Rican tax, up to the amount allowable, for income taxes paid to the United States. - A U.S. tax return reporting income from worldwide sources, but excluding Puerto Rico source income.
-However, see U.S. Government employees, on the next page, for an exception.
+If you report U.S. source income on your Puerto Rican tax return, you can claim a credit against your Puerto Rican tax, up to the amount allowable, for income taxes paid to the United States. - A U.S. tax return reporting income from worldwide sources, but excluding Puerto Rican source income.
+However, see U.S. Government employees under Special Rules for Puerto Rico, later, for an excep-